zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/lab-2-create-flow/lab-2-create-flow.md

     | What operation do want to perform on Table? | **Insert** (Default)|
     |

+3. Click **Next**.

-3. On the Table Operation page, select the following values:
+4. On the Table Operation page, select the following values:

     | **Element**        | **Value**          |
     | --- | ----------- |